gershnik/BetterWiFiNINA/README.md

 ## Docs and examples

+Documentation for this library reflects the new APIs and is available at https://gershnik.github.io/BetterWiFiNINA/index.html.

 All relevant examples in this repository have been changed to use `WiFiSocket` instead of `WiFiClient`/`WiFiServer`/`WiFiUdp`.

-The docs are still the ones from WiFiNINA.
-Updating/converting them is a work in progress

 ## License